 - A link to the senior executive team of Ark

-The LGB meets four times per year.
+The LGB meets five times per year.

 contacting the governors

 The current Clerk to Governors is Samira Sadeghi (email@example.com).
 Governors can be contacted through the Clerk.

 If you are interested in becoming a governor, please visit http://arkonline.org/governance.

 If you have any governance-related queries, please contact firstname.lastname@example.org

 For over 20 years, Patrick has been a governor at four state schools, both Primary and Secondary.
 Having attended six different non-selective state schools and being the first person to attend Oxford University from his Comprehensive school, Patrick appreciates that education can transform peoples’ lives and is the most important investment we can make, both as a community and as a country.
 Patrick runs his own software company, employing 200 people in five different countries.
 He is married with two children, both of whom attend their local school in Brent.

 Sue Sanders (Vice Chair, Finance Link Governor & Health & Safety Link Governor)

 My background is in local government, education, infrastructure projects, “big four” management consultancy, governance and finance.
 I am a qualified accountant who chairs an Audit Committee for a London Borough.
 I’m also studying for a Masters in Law.
 My own education gave me social mobility and a lifelong passion for learning.
 What also stood out about my own experience of school was that the teachers really looked out for me.
 I want young people today to have as good an educational experience as I had.
 That is why I’m a governor of what I consider to be an excellent and caring school.